On this page

 - insulin pump EC action and management plan (PDF 997KB).

-The medtronic 670G hybrid closed loop insulin pump (PDF 463KB) should be used with the child or student’s management and action plan.
+The medtronic 670G hybrid closed loop insulin pump (PDF 463KB) and the Basal IQ (BIQ) – Tandem T-Slim (PDF 761KB) should be used with the child or student’s management and action plan.

 An individual first aid plan – HSP124 (DOC 167KB) should be completed by a health professional where the first aid response is NOT the standard first aid response for diabetes.